LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Cpp/1-variables.md

 #### Dynamic cast

 A dynamic cast is executed at runtime, not compile time.
-Because this is a run-time cast, it is useful especially when combined with polymorphic classes.
-In fact, in certain cases the classes must be polymorphic in order for the cast to be legal.
+Because this is a run-time cast, it is useful, especially when combined with polymorphic classes.
+In fact, in certain cases, the classes must be polymorphic for the cast to be legal.

 #### Constant cast